nerdpai/RandomWrapper/README.md

 RandomWrapper
 =====

-Random template class wrapper for c++ standard and custom random architecture
+Random template class wrapper for C++ standard and custom random architecture

 ## Information ##

-- Requires at least c++ 11
+- Requires at least C++11
 - Entire Random architecture in one place
 - Entirely customizable for nonstandard situations